 We hope our list of considerations will help you in planning your new patio and if you are in the Essex area and you’re considering having a new patio installed, then why not give us a call?

-Our friendly team will arrange for your free site visit and we can discuss the various options available to you when deciding upon the perfect patio for your garden.
+Our friendly team will arrange your consultation and we can discuss the various options available to you when deciding upon the perfect patio for your garden.
 We’ll also take away the stress by working with you to advise on best practices and help you design the garden of your dreams.